Facebook Dithered in Curbing Divisive User Content in India

 U.S. & World

-The leaked documents include a trove of internal company reports on hate speech and misinformation in India that in some cases appeared to have been intensified by its own “recommended” feature and algorithms.
-They also include the company staffers’ concerns over the mishandling of these issues and their discontent over the viral “malcontent” on the platform.
+The leaked documents include a trove of internal company reports on hate speech and misinformation in India.
+In some cases, much of it was intensified by its own “recommended” feature and algorithms.
+But they also include the company staffers' concerns over the mishandling of these issues and their discontent expressed about the viral “malcontent” on the platform.

 According to the documents, Facebook saw India as one of the most “at risk countries” in the world and identified both Hindi and Bengali languages as priorities for “automation on violating hostile speech.”
 Yet, Facebook didn’t have enough local language moderators or content-flagging in place to stop misinformation that at times led to real-world violence.

-In a statement to the AP, Facebook said it has “invested significantly in technology to find hate speech in various languages, including Hindi and Bengali” which “reduced the amount of hate speech that people see by half” in 2021.
+In a statement to the AP, Facebook said it has “invested significantly in technology to find hate speech in various languages, including Hindi and Bengali” which has resulted in “reduced amount of hate speech that people see by half” in 2021.

 "Hate speech against marginalized groups, including Muslims, is on the rise globally.
 So we are improving enforcement and are committed to updating our policies as hate speech evolves online,” a company spokesperson said.